 Should my teen use her real name online?

 In most cases, your teen will be asked to provide her real name when setting up an online social network profile or account.
-For example, when registering for Facebook, new users must enter their actual first and last name.
-This is the name that will appear on her profile and will show up when others search for her.
+For example, when registering for Facebook, new users must enter their actual first and last name, which will appear on her profile and will show up when others search for her.
 Twitter also requires that new users register using their real first and last name (this is the name that will appear on her profile), but users also create a “handle”, which is how they’re identified, messaged, and replied to.
 Twitter’s online help center offers some guidelines and tips for profile and account settings.

 When setting up an e-mail address, using some version of your teen’s real name will help friends, teachers, and (future) employers identify her more easily.
 A practice used by many schools and companies is to use the first letter of a first name and last name.
 For example, Maria Lopez’s email address might be email@example.com.

-If you have questions or concerns about how to help your daughter when registering for a social network, chat room, chat client, or e-mail account the “Terms of Service” feature should explain exactly how to set up an account and the rules and expectations for using the service.
+If you have questions or concerns about how to help your daughter when registering for a social networking site or email account, the “Terms of Service” feature should explain exactly how to set up an account and the rules and expectations for using the service.

 How can I help my teen choose a safe online name?

-Some social networks may give your daughter the option to choose a username, “chat” name, or, in Twitter’s case, a handle that she can use as an alias.
-When creating an online name, it’s important to consider the following: Teens and pre-teens often want their usernames to be “cool” and describe who they are.
-However, they may not realize that some names can be unfairly judged by people whom they don’t know well.
+Some social networks may give your daughter the option to choose a username that she can use as an alias.
+When creating an online name, it’s important to consider the following: Teens often want their usernames to be “cool” and describe who they are; however, they may not realize that some names can be unfairly judged by people whom they don’t know well.
 For example, a name such as “hotbabe13” may be viewed as an open invitation for unwanted contact from people who are responding to the suggestive name, not to the person your teen really is.
-Suggest that your daughter create a name out of a combination of letters and numbers, the name of a candy bar, color, or another else that’s not personal.
+Suggest that your daughter create a name out of a combination of letters and numbers, the name of a candy bar, color, or something else that’s not personal.
 If the name or word is already taken, she can try adding a few numbers, for example, Green123 or Sunshine92.
 She shouldn’t, however, use her house number, birth date, or any other personal number.